 Healing and Divine Virtues

-An ancient Christian legend tells how this plant had sprung up on Mount Calvary, and for this reason, the vervain was considered divine.
+An ancient Christian legend tells how this plant had sprung up on Mount Calvary, so the vervain was considered divine.

 When picked up, a spell was formulated: